 Just like the Scrum framework, Kanban is one of the possible ways of the Agile methodology implementation.
 Kanban was created on the basis of Toyota Production System, and one of its primary goals is to follow the principles of Lean manufacturing.
 These principles can be described as a tendency to costs elimination through minimization of the overall amount of work that is currently running (Work In Progress or WIP).
 The lean manufacturing principles are widely used at the manufacturing enterprises.
 Such an approach prevents the total amount of unused materials from growing.
 Moreover, this methodology allows finding the bottlenecks of the manufacturing life cycle.

-But, besides the industrial manufacturing, Kanban can be used to manage the process of almost any type.
-For example, it can improve the software development life cycle.
+But, besides industrial manufacturing, Kanban principles can be used to manage the process of almost any type.
+For example, it can improve the waterfall software development life cycle model.
 To understand how you can use Kanban for that purpose, let’s take a look at its core principles.

-There are three core principles that allow you to use Kanban in your project:
+Three core principles allow you to use Kanban in your project:

 - Visualize the workflow.
 The visual representation of development process helps determine the current status of your tasks.
 It’s pretty useful when you work on a big project with dozens of them.